All Set For Asias Largest Cattle Market Of Sacrificial Animals - UrduPoint

 All Set For Asia's Largest Cattle Market Of Sacrificial Animals

-KARACHI, (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :All arrangements have been finalized for the largest cattle market set up at around 700 acres of land nearby Sohrab goth here to facilitate the masses and livestock traders in sale and purchase of sacrificial animals in connection with the holy festival Eid-ul-Azha falls on the 10th day of Islamic month of Zilhajj.

-As many as 48 special blocks have been set up in the cattle market for the animals include six VVIP blocks and 22 VIP blocks, eight blocks for cow, four blocks for camels and eight general blocks.
+As many as 48 blocks have been planned in the cattle market for the animals include six VVIP blocks and 22 VIP blocks, eight blocks for cow, four blocks for camels and eight general blocks.

 A special food zone will also be established in the cattle market for convenience of the people.